mussieh/Playfair-Cipher/README.md

 # Playfair-Cipher

-This program has the capability to encrypt or decrypt text based on the keyword provided.
+This program implements the Playfair cipher for encrypting or decrypting text based on a given keyword.

 ## Getting Started